Despite the growing popularity of digital marketing, traditional marketing brochures should not be overlooked.

 5. Use consistent images

-The use of consistent imagery throughout your brochure, similar to your color choice, is crucial to creating a professional looking brochure.
+The use of consistent imagery throughout your brochure, similar to your color choice, is crucial to creating a professional-looking brochure.

 You’ll want to use relevant images that incorporate well with the overall theme of your design.
+Some of our brochure templates make use of illustrations that reflect a theme, like this nature conservancy brochure:

 If your stock images are too generic, it is more than worth it to invest in paid images.
 This may be the first time the reader has learned about your company and you don’t want to ruin your one and only chance to impress them!

 It’s also a good idea to make sure your images are 300 dpi if you plan to print your brochure to ensure high-quality standards.
+Alternatively, you can save your brochures as PDFs and convert your PDFs into digital brochures and share them on your corporate site.

 Take a look at the example below that uses the same style of images throughout the entire brochure template.
-It adds to the professionalism of the brochure.
+It adds to the professionalism of the brochure:

 6. Maintain consistent font choice